Posts tagged as:

 When I first wrote Fast Food Apple Pies and Why Netbooks Suck, my intent was to post it in the official Microsoft Canada Developer blog, Canadian Developer Connection.
 I didn’t want the legal department on my back, which is why I referred to Burger King and McDonald’s as “Monarch Burger” and “Jester Burger”, respectively.

 I feel that there’s a little too much excitement about netbooks at Microsoft.
 I think that part of it stems from the old company mantra, “a computer on every desktop and in every home”.
 The PC is the Goose that Laid the Golden Egg, and the closer that a device is to the PC, the more Microsoft “gets” it.
 I feel that Microsoft sees the netbook as an exciting new space, where I see them as smaller, less powerful laptops.
-I think that eventually, as technology catches up, netbooks will simply be considered “computers” – just on the the small of the PC size spectrum, and that Microsoft should treat them as such.
+I think that eventually, as technology catches up, netbooks will simply be considered “computers” – just on the small end of the PC size spectrum, and that Microsoft should treat them as such.

 The article is also an open letter to Microsoft stating my concern that netbooks are a dangerous red herring distracting us from where the real potential in mobile computing is: the smartphone.
 It’s an area where Microsoft had an early lead and dropped the ball.
 It’s an area where I feel that Microsoft is showing a lack of vision, from Steve Ballmer’s ill-considered dismissal of the iPhone (“There’s no chance that the iPhone is going to get any significant market share.
-No chance.”) to Windows Mobile 6, which feels as though it was designed by PDA designers frozen in an iceberg in 2000.
+No chance.”) to Windows Mobile 6, which feels as though it was half-assedly slapped together by PDA designers frozen in an iceberg in 2000.

 I think I’ll close with the graphic that summarized Fast Food Apple Pies and Why Netbooks Suck: